 - Keep close track of your phone.
 That sounds like a nugget of wisdom no responsible adult needs to hear, but statistics tell us that every day 200,000 smartphones are lost, stolen or damaged.
-The cost of replacing it is enough of an issue to make most people seriously regret having let anything happen to their phone.
-But also consider the secrets that are stored in there that would jeopardize your lifestyle should they fall into the wrong hands.
-Insure your phone against damage or loss, which could get you a replacement within as little as a day.
-And by all means make sure you have an app that protects your device against malware and other digital threats.
+Make sure you have an app that protects your device against malware and other digital threats.
 But never take security for granted, no matter how much protection you have.
 Take no chances on letting your phone be stolen.

 - Be selective when choosing apps for your phone.
 Never accept them from sources you don’t know or may not be able to trust.
 Apps offer an astonishing array of ways to use your phone, but get them only from known sources.
 Check ratings or reviews, if available, to ensure that other users have been satisfied with them.
 The wrong apps can contain malignant malware.
 Be suspicious of any apps that ask for unnecessary permissions.